 LGBTQ couples across the United States have had the right to marry and enjoy all the benefits of marriage since the landmark Supreme Court decision Obergefell v.
 Hodges in 2015.
 In addition, many LGBTQ couples wish to build their families through adoption or blend their families from previous relationships.
 Along the way, they might face a variety of issues in Texas family court.

-If a legal matter arises regarding your LGBTQ family, you need the assistance of a committed Hurst LGBTQ family lawyer from Hoppes Family Law.
+If a legal matter arises regarding your LGBTQ family, you need the assistance of a committed Hurst LGBTQ family lawyer from Hoppes Law Firm, PLLC.
 We are ready to help clients throughout Tarrant County with a wide range of family-related cases, so let us assist in preserving your rights and your family.

 Common LGBTQ Family Law Matters

 Family legal matters can arise for those in LGBTQ relationships just as regularly as in heterosexual marriages and families.
 However, some matters might be more complicated, including conservatorship and access cases.
 Our law firm represents LGBTQ clients in many types of cases, including:

 - Community property division